novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 ## Generic Monad

 We have already seen example of at least 3 Monads above.
-In order to dettach definition of Monad from its concrete implementation like
+In order to detach definition of Monad from its concrete implementation like
-List or Option, let us define abstract Monad interface using Scala High-Order types feature:
+List or Option, let us define abstract Monad interface using Scala high-order types feature:

 ```scala
   trait Monad[F[_]] extends Functor[F] {